openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 Command example for optimizing OpenVINO™ model (.xml) with OpenVINO™ POT:

-The command below performs optimization to the [exported model](#command-example-of-the-exporting) `outputs/ov/openvino.xml` in previous section and save optimized model to the `outputs/ov/pot` folder.

 ```bash
 (otx) ...$ otx optimize --template Custom_Object_Detection_Gen3_SSD --load-weights <path/to/openvino.xml> --val-data-roots <path/to/val/root> --save-model-to outputs/pot
 ```

 ### Evaluation

-`otx eval` runs evaluation of a model on the specific dataset.
+`otx eval` runs the evaluation of a model on the specific dataset.

 With the `--help` command, you can list additional information, such as its parameters common to all model templates: